 At the Sustainable Business Network (SBN) we believe that all organisations have a role to play in creating thriving communities.
 ‘Communities’ are not only the geographical boundaries of where people do business, but they also include suppliers, products and services, community partners and employees.
 Businesses that align the critical needs of our communities with their strategic goals and use that as a platform for innovation and growth can be stronger, more resilient and have a better brand reputation.

 SBN has therefore identified that this is a critical topic for our members to understand, in particular how businesses can implement and maintain strategies that ensure they are creating social value.
 We have started a work stream that is looking into this area, focused around working with businesses to uncover the opportunities for social innovation through committing themselves to creating positive social value.
-If you’d like to know how you can get involved please get in touch with us.

 What do businesses with social value embedded into their operating policy look like?